kshitijmishra27/Cybernode/Readme.md

 ## Getting Started
 To get started  you can simply clone this `ecommerce-demo` repository and install the dependencies.

-Clone the `ecommerce-demo` repository using git:
+Clone the `Cybernode` repository using git:

 ```bash
 git clone https://github.com/ratracegrad/ecommerce-demo